TRIPLE-ADE/nextjs-starter-template/README.md

 ## Usage:

 This repository is set up as a **template**, allowing you to easily clone or generate new projects based on it.

+## Customize Your README

+After setting up your project, you can replace this README with a project-specific one.
+A **README template** is provided in this repository to help you quickly document your new project.

+1. Navigate to `README_TEMPLATE.md` in the root directory.
+2. Copy the contents of `README_TEMPLATE.md`.
+3. Replace this README with your own by pasting and customizing the template to fit your project.

+> **Note:** Add all relevant project information such as the project name, description, features, and instructions.